truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 There are cases when the server responds with an error.
 What should you do when it is such a case ?
 A practice is to retry the request, to make sure it was just an isolated error, with no repercussion.
 But what if the error keeps happening ?
 Then what should you do ?
 Try again like an idiot, to make sure the system will never be able to recover ?

-A solution is to use Exponential backoff, which makes your client retries requesss, but by waiting longer and longer between each calls.
+A solution is to use Exponential backoff, which makes your client retries requests, but by waiting longer and longer between each call.
 This could give time for the server to get back up again, before receiving new calls.

 ##### Using service accounts to make Cloud API calls